You are here > Experience > Things to Do > Attractions > Museum on the Move > The history of the Isles of Scilly Museum

 Our collections are extremely diverse, including material from some of the 700 wrecks which surround Scilly’s shores; archaeological finds featuring an impressive range of Bronze Age Urns, a remarkable Iron sword and mirror from Bryher and over 300 Romano-British Brooches from a makeshift shrine on Nornour; stuffed birds; local art and much more besides.
 Thanks to the generosity of local and mainland benefactors, we have received many varied accessions for research and display purposes.
 We welcome any items of Scillonian provenance or directly relating to the islands.

 For fifty years the Museum of the Isles of Scilly, purpose built in 1967, provided the most significant cultural attraction on St. Mary’s.
-In 2019 the building was deemed structurally unsafe and closed prior to demolition; work has been undertaken to store and rehouse the contents and Museum on the Move, with its 12 temporary, pop-up exhibitions and Walking Companion App was a response to the closure, aiming to keep the museum live while work was undertaken to secure a new home for the future.
+In 2019 the building was deemed structurally unsafe and closed prior to demolition; work has been undertaken to store and rehouse the contents and Museum on the Move, with its 12 temporary, pop-up exhibitions, aiming to keep the museum live while work was undertaken to secure a new home for the future.

 A working group including the Council, the Museum, the Duchy of Cornwall and Islands’ Partnership have been meeting to explore ideas for the future.
 Wider consultation has now engaged the Cornwall Museums Partnership, LEP, Cultural Investment Board and others.